Basel–Rodersdorf railway line: History

 The Birsigthalbahn-Gesellschaft, founded in 1886, opened its initial line between Basel and Therwil on 4 October 1887.
 The line was roughly 7 km long and worked by steam locomotives.
 The line was extended another 5.6 km to Flüh, on the border with Alsace (then part of the German Empire).
 The line between Basel and Flüh was electrified at 750 V DC on 2 June 1905; this was later raised to 940 V DC.
 A final 3.8 km extension to Rodersdorf, crossing Alsace, opened on 1 May 1910.

-Operation beyond Flüh was suspended between 1914–1915 by the outbreak of World War I. The postwar Treaty of Versailles restored Alsace to France.
-World War II and the German invasion of France led to the closure of the line a second time, between 1940–1945.
+Operation beyond Flüh was suspended between 1914 and 1915 by the outbreak of World War I. The postwar Treaty of Versailles restored Alsace to France.
+World War II and the German invasion of France led to the closure of the line a second time, between 1940 and 1945.
 As of 2022, cross-border operation continues and Alsace remains part of France.

 In 1974, the Birsigthalbahn-Gesellschaft merged with three other companies to form Baselland Transport.
 In 1984, the line's electrification was converted to 600 V DC to permit interoperation with the rest of the Basel tram network.